fhirschmann/penchy/docs/job.rst

 Workloads
 ---------

+Workloads may contain pre-hooks and post-hooks which are executed before respective after they are run.

 Tools
 -----

 Tools are programs that collect data about the executed workload.
 They come in two flavors: Agent and WrappedJVM.

+Tools may contain pre-hooks and post-hooks which are executed before respective after they are run.

 Agent
 ~~~~~